Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Additional results

 Then, given the attack radius $\delta$, we train the attack using the following objective:

 The similarity results of these attacks are plotted in Figure \ref{fig:mcmc_attack}.
-We observe that the reconstructed reference and adversarial points have approximately the same similarity (as measured by MSSSIM) as the points themselves, which indicates that the attacks were unsuccessful.
+We observe that the reconstructed reference and adversarial points have approximately the same similarity (measured by MSSSIM) as the initial points $\rvx^r$ and $\rvx^a$, which indicates that the attacks were unsuccessful.

 However, if we use the same objective, but omit the MCMC step (e.g $t=0$ in eq. \ref{eq:z_a_mcmc} and \ref{eq:z_r_mcmc}), then, as observed in Figure \ref{fig:no_mcmc_attack}, the attack becomes much more successful (Figure \ref{fig:no_mcmc_attack} (a)), but we can fix it with the proposed defence (Figure \ref{fig:no_mcmc_attack} (b)).